- The longest scenic route in the World

 - Not recommended for pregnant women.

-- Tour guides are trained to make frequent restroom stops
+- Our tour guides are trained to make frequent restroom stops